vinlin24/csm151b-notebooks/01 Introduction.md

 ### Instruction Set Architectures

-:warning: **In this course, we will focus on RISC-V ISA.**

 We define a *contract*, an **instruction set architecture (ISA)**.
 This **system software** sits between the software and the hardware in our model, like a middleman.

 * You offer the software a well-defined set of instructions that they can play around with.
-From the software's *perspective*, they see "storage locations" (memory) and operations e.g. "add".
+From the software's *perspective*, they're offered some way to change and maintain state through "storage locations" (memory) and operations e.g. "add".
 * The hardware is then responsible for knowing how to execute those exact instructions and in what order.

+There are many possible implementations for a given ISA.

+:warning: **In this course, we will focus on RISC-V ISA.**

 **It allows hardware and software to change/evolve independently!**